HallLabs/tracy_matdb/README.md

 At this point you need to provide a `yml` file or use the example one.
 The format of the `yml` file is specified in the API Documentation (which must be first generated before viewing).

 Then within the instance:
-1. move the `/root/codes/` directory
+1. Move the `/root/codes/` directory
-2. run `./mtp_train.sh <yml-file-location>`
+2. Run `./mtp_train.sh <yml-file-location>`
-    - If you do not specify a `yml` file location then matdb will run based off the example `yml` file.
+    - If you do not specify a `yml` file location then MatDB will run based off the example `yml` file.
-    - Note that the scripts run cell sizes of 3 or 4 runs until the `mtp` file has converged suitabliy then increases the cell size.
+    - Note that the scripts run cell sizes of 3 or 4 runs until the `mtp` file has converged suitably, then increases the cell size.
     - The specification is found in the API documentation.
         - The API documentation must be generated and instructions can be found [here](#API-Documentation-Generation).